Arnoult de Lisle

-Arnoult de Lisle (1556–) was a French physician, Arabist, and diplomat of the 16th and 17th centuries.
+Arnoult de Lisle (1556–1613) was a French physician, Arabist, and diplomat of the 16th and 17th centuries.

-As a young physician, Arnoult de Lisle married the daughter of Louis Duret, a specialist of Avicenna, in 1586.
+As a young physician, he married the daughter of Louis Duret, a follower of Avicenna, in 1586.

 Morocco (1588–98)

 In 1587, Arnoult de Lisle was appointed at 31 as the first professor of the chair of Arabic founded for him by Henry III of France at the Collège de France, and received the title of "lecteur et professeur du Roy en langue Arabique".

 Arnoult de Lisle was soon sent to Morocco, however, to become physician to the Sultan of Morocco from 1588 to 1598 at the instigation of Henry III of France.
 He had become interested in the position in order to learn the Arabic language on the spot as a way to further his medical knowledge.
 He succeeded Guillaume Bérard, who had been physician to Abd al-Malik and then El-Mansour, in this position.
 Although Arnoult de Lisle was not officially Consul, he acted as an agent to the king of France and played a diplomatic role.
 He was based in Marrakesh, while another Frenchman, Georges Fornier, a former assistant to Guillaume Bérard, was based in Fès.
 Arnoult de Lisle was then succeeded by Étienne Hubert d'Orléans from 1598 to 1600.